Photography Terminology Explained

-Digital cameras have ISO rating to calibrate their sensitivity to light but traditional cameras don’t.
+Digital cameras have an ISO rating to calibrate their sensitivity to light but traditional cameras don’t.
 ISO is equivalent to the older ASA rating system defined by the American Standards Association.
 The ASA system has been superseded by the ISO system

 ISO is derived from the Greek word “Isos”, which means equal.
 Obviously, it’s

-not the acronym of the International Organization for Standardization (IOS), the federation of standards setting bodies from 130 countries.
+not the acronym of the International Organization for Standardization (IOS), the federation of standards-setting bodies from 130 countries.

 The organization has standards for “all fields” except in electrical and electronics engineering and telecommunications which are governed by another organization.

 The International Organization for Standardization did not use the acronym IOS to identify its standards because it would have another acronym in another language.
-For instance, in French it would be OIN for Organisation internationale de normalization.
+For instance, in French, it would be OIN for Organisation internationale de normalization.
 So, it was decided that in any country or in any language, the organization’s standards will be identified by “ISO.”

-Jaggies are not visible in high resolution cameras where the pixels are smaller.
+Jaggies are not visible in high-resolution cameras where the pixels are smaller.